jonesinator/crabigator/README.md

 ------------
 ### Stable Versions
-To install for all users `sudo pip install crabigator` To install for a single user `pip install --user crabigator`
+To install for all users `sudo pip install crabigator`

+To install for a single user `pip install --user crabigator`

 ### Development Versions
+First clone this repository and cd to it.

-To install for all users `sudo python setup.py install` To install for a single user `python setup.py --user install`
+To install for all users `sudo python setup.py install`

+To install for a single user `python setup.py --user install`

 Usage